-A company can generally be set up in Australia within one business day, provided all the relevant information regarding directors, shareholders, company type and share capital is known.
+A proprietary company can generally be set up in Australia within one business day, provided all the relevant information regarding directors, shareholders, company type and share capital is known.

-A company must appoint an Australian resident individual as its public officer within three months of commencing business in Australia and notify the ATO of the appointment.
-The public officer of a company is answerable for doing all things required to be done by the company under Australia's federal tax law.
+A proprietary company must appoint an Australian resident individual as its public officer within three months after commencing business in Australia and notify the ATO of the appointment or deriving income from property.
+The public officer of a company is responsible for doing all things required to be done by the company under Australia's federal tax law.
+Section 5 examines regulation of companies in more detail.